39 East Central Street, Natick, MA 01760 · (508) 655-5880 · Give

 We believe that God loves you – no exceptions.Learn More

 Episcopal churches are self-funded.
 St. Paul’s relies on Stewardship pledges to fund nearly 80% of the operations of our church life.Your pledge allows the Vestry and Finance Committee to prepare a sound, realistic budget.
 Thank you for your commitment to St. Paul's.
-To learn more, visit our Stewardship page.Make your Pledge Online
+To learn more, visit our Stewardship page as well.Make your Pledge Online